 As far as content goes, here are few tips to get you started:

 - Write relevant, focused content.
-By focused, I mean write individual pages or blog posts that focus on 1-2 competitive word phrases.
+By focused, I mean write individual pages or blog posts that focus on 1-2 competitive keyword phrases.
 Keep in mind that your content should be written for your readers, not for search engines.
 If your readers are looking for an article about “SEO Tips and Tricks” and those words appear at least once in your content and in your meta tags, search engines these days are smart enough to figure out if your content is relevant or not for a similarly-worded search.
 Sometimes overworking keywords into your content can work against you – so address your readers first with search engines in mind (not the other way around).

 3. Make sure your site is technically sound.

-Sign up for Google Webmaster Tools and Bing Webmaster Tools.
+Sign up for Google Search Console and Bing Webmaster Tools.
 With these free suites of tools, you’ll gain insights into the strengths and weaknesses of your website from Google and Bing’s perspectives.
 This is also a great way to make sure that these search engines are indexing your site on a regular basis and to be aware of any potential technical issues that may be negatively impacting how your website is being ranked or appearing in the search engine results.

 4. Verify your website with the major search engines

 Create an XML sitemap that is hosted with your website files and submit it to the major search engines: Google, Yahoo!, and Bing.
 If you have a website built on WordPress or Drupal, there are plug-ins help with this, such as Yoast SEO or Rank Math SEO.
 Verifying your website with the major search engines ensures that they have a full listing of the pages on your website, understand your site architecture and are more likely to include the pages in their search engine results.